Airline Ratings

 Official Airline Ratings

 The Airline Passenger Experience Association publishes Official Airline Ratings based on a large volume of verified passenger reviews.
-Their Major Airline Rating is published annually and uses a 5-star scale.
+Carriers are certified Five Star Global, Five Star Major, or Five Star Regional, and individual annual awards (e.g. Best Cabin Service) are published each year.

 Covers major international and regional carriers.